PlaxXOnline/mcbroken_app/README.md

 ## Usage

-If everything is successfully installed, you can just start your IDE and Simulator and press the debug button.
+If everything is successfully installed, you can just start your IDE and Simulator and press the run button.

 ## Roadmap